kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/Mainpage.md

 Mast behavior can be adapted to user needs using [plugins][Plugins] extension points.

 @section Mast Options
-See Mast [Options] can be configured through configuration file and/or command line.
+Mast [Options] can be configured through configuration file and/or command line switches.

 @section Build